viaboxxsystems/agimatec-tools/trunk/readme.txt

 History
 -------
 1. first open-source release by Roman Stumm, agimatec GmbH, Bonn
-2. currently maintained by Roman Stumm, Viaboxx GmbH, Kšnigswinter
+2. currently maintained by Roman Stumm, Viaboxx GmbH, Kï¿½nigswinter

 How to compile the project
 ==========================